Artistic Staff

 Heather Pryse is an internationally performed young American composer and recent graduate of Music Composition from the University of North Texas.
 Her most notable achievements include a 3rd prize in the Pure Classic Vienna International Composition Competition in 2024, a fellowship with No Divide KC for the “Come as You Are” initiative in partnership with the Lyric Opera of Kansas City, performances at SEAMUS National Conferences in 2024, an Honorable Mention Finalist placing in the 2023 Flute New Music Consortium Flute and Electronics Category, a Semi- Finalist placing in the Instrumental Chamber Music category of the American Prize 2018, being featured on National Public Radio for the premiere of her first symphony by the Crozet Community Orchestra, and receiving performances on the Italian radio station Gingiana RadioArte.

-Her music focuses on exploring improvisation and other forms of collaboration as well as theatrical multimedia productions which utilize live and fixed electronics, poetry recitations, cake decoration, and other performance elements that create narrative impact.
-Pryse recently accepted a teaching position with Great Hearts as the 3-5th grade music teacher at Archway Lincoln and is excited to become an educator and mentor for young artists.
+Ms. Pryse’s music focuses on exploring improvisation and other forms of collaboration as well as theatrical multimedia productions which utilize live and fixed electronics, poetry recitations, cake decoration, and other performance elements that create narrative impact.
+Ms. Pryse recently accepted a teaching position with Great Hearts as the 3-5th grade music teacher at Archway Lincoln and is excited to become an educator and mentor for young artists.

 • Jean-Luc Villamor